imvinayakshukla/E-bike-Front-End/README.md

 The E-Bike website aims to create an engaging online platform for showcasing and promoting electric bicycles.
 The website will provide information about various e-bike models, their features, benefits, and purchasing options.
 Users can explore different e-bike categories, compare models, and make inquiries.

 Technologies Used
-Frontend: The website's frontend is built using HTML, CSS, and JavaScript.
-We've utilized modern frameworks such as React.js to ensure a responsive and dynamic user experience.
+Frontend: The website's frontend is built using HTML, CSS, and JavaScript

-Backend: The backend is developed using Node.js, Express.js, and MongoDB for database management.
-This enables us to handle user authentication, store bike data, and manage user inquiries efficiently.

-Deployment: The website is deployed using Docker for containerization and is hosted on a cloud platform like AWS or Heroku.